-Scheduling consistent Stand Ups motivates us to get to work by a specific time.
-Since we work in a mobile development (tech!) company, this encourages those of us who may be working remotely to come to the office and stay engaged.
+Scheduling consistent stand-ups motivates us to get to work by a specific time.
+Since we work in a software development company, this encourages those of us who may be working remotely to come to the office and stay engaged.
 This often results in spontaneous collaborative efforts that improves our efficiency and benefits our clients and projects.

 - What’s your favourite dessert?